DouglasViolante/go-db-datastreamer/README.md

 Small project the Streams Data that sends data to AWS Kinesis and move to AWS DynamoDB with a Lambda Function.

+## TODO

+- Lacks the Lambda Code to Inject and Insert data from Kinesis to DynamoDB.
+- Current code only Injects one json at the time each execution.

 ## Third Party Libs and Tools

 - [AWS SDK v2](https://aws.github.io/aws-sdk-go-v2/docs/)